KathrineHammervold/MaterialCost-repo/README.md

-# SkjellesvikMaterialCost-repo
+# MaterialCost-repo
-A web page that tracks the material and labor costs for the new house in Skjellesvik
+A web page that tracks the material and labor costs for a new farm house

 The web page calls a javascript function that in turn calls an API hosted on a Flask server